 You can choose from a range of door thresholds when you're installing your laminate flooring.
 Often referred to as Profiles, they hide the join between two rooms.

-Which ones you'll use depend on what floor coverings you've got and the heights of these.
+Which ones you'll use depends on what floor coverings you've got and the heights of these.

-• T-Profiles are used between floors which are the same height.
+- T-Profiles are used between floors of the same height.

 You may need to cut your threshold to size, depending on what width your doorway is.
 You may also have to glue your threshold into place to make it fit properly.